nuxt-community/nuxtent-module/docs/content/Usage.md

 Nuxtent globally registers the `<nuxtent-body>` component so that you can easily register the body of the content file, regardless of whether it was compiled as a `vue component` or `html`.

-*Note: These is currently a bug rendering HTML using JSX, which is how `nuxtent-body` does it.
-See [here](https://github.com/nuxt-community/nuxtent/issues/15) for workarounds*
+*Note: There is currently a bug rendering HTML using JSX, which is how `nuxtent-body` does it.
+See [here](https://github.com/nuxt-community/nuxtent/issues/15) for workarounds.*

 ## Usage Example